Please Cite this Data Source in Any Future Publication:

 A total of 154 3D MRIs from patients with AF are used in for the purpose of this challenge.
+The original resolution of the data is 0.625 x 0.625 x 0.625 mm³.
 A large proportion of data were kindly provided by The University of Utah (NIH/NIGMS Center for Integrative Biomedical Computing (CIBC)), while the rest were from multiple other institutes.
 All clinical data have obtained institutional ethics approval.
 Each 3D MRI patient data was acquired using a clinical whole-body MRI scanner and contained raw the MRI scan and the corresponding ground truth labels for the left atrial (LA) cavity.
 The ground truths were manually segmented by experts in the field.
 The raw MRIs are in grayscale and the segmentation labels are in binary (255 = positive, 0 = negative).
 The dimensions of the MRIs may vary depending on each patient, however, all MRIs contain exactly 88 slices in the Z axis.

 To deter manual segmentation, the test data will be released 2 weeks prior to the end of the challenge such that participants should first develop their model on the training set, and then submit predictions for the test set within the 2-week window.